joseph-ward-jr/poop-scoop-site/public/videos/locations/README.md

 - Videos should be optimized for web to ensure fast loading
 - Consider using video compression tools to reduce file size while maintaining quality
 - Videos play similar to the homepage hero video implementation
+- Each video has both JavaScript error handling and HTML fallback content

+## Video Optimization Tips

+1. **Compression**: Use tools like HandBrake or FFmpeg to compress videos
+2. **Format**: H.264 codec in MP4 container for best browser compatibility
+3. **Bitrate**: Aim for 1-2 Mbps for good quality at reasonable file size
+4. **Frame Rate**: 24-30 fps is sufficient for hero videos
+5. **Resolution**: 1080x1080px provides good quality for square aspect ratio